University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 SUSTAINABLE ENVIRONMENT

-Natural ecosystems encompass not only a diverse array of living organisms, but also the intricate tapestry of environments that support them.
+Natural ecosystems encompass not only an array of living organisms, but also the intricate tapestry of environments that support them.
 The stewardship of these ecosystems and the sustainability of life and resources within them necessitate the collaborative dedication and coordinated efforts of all.

 Learn about UT’s Sustainable Environment Research